• Menu

 A. There are some spices available, but not as many as you would think.
 Black pepper, for example, is rarely used/available.
 If you like spicy food, consider bringing your own.

-A. There are LOTS of taxis.
-The B&B in Havana is also centrally located with many things in walking distance.
-It has a terrace restaurant if you prefer to eat there (or take one of the many taxis to a restaurant!).
+A. There are LOTS of taxis found in Havana and Trinidad.
+Our guest house in Havana is also centrally located with many restaurants and shops within walking distance.
+It also has a terrace restaurant if you prefer to eat there.

 3. HOTEL INFO